Law enforcement campaign marks 1-year anniversary of hands-free law

 More than 300 agencies are participating this week in the enforcement effort, which runs through Saturday.

-“Driving is a cooperative event,” said Mike Hanson, director of the state Office of Traffic Safety during a Monday news conference to announce the crackdown at the St. Croix rest area on Interstate 94.
-“We need everybody to comply with the hands-free law.
-It is a serious life or death matter.”
+"Driving is a cooperative event," said Mike Hanson, director of the state Office of Traffic Safety during a Monday news conference at the St. Croix rest area on Interstate 94 to announce the crackdown.
+"We need everybody to comply with the hands-free law.
+It is a serious life-or-death matter."

-Under the law, drivers are not allowed to have a cellphone or other electronic device in their hand while at the wheel.
-They may touch their phone once to make a call, send voice-activated text messages or listen to podcasts.
+Under the law, drivers are not allowed to have cellphones or other electronic devices in their hands while at the wheel.
+They may touch their phones once to make a call, send voice-activated text messages or listen to podcasts.
 But multiple touches, such as dialing a phone number or punching in GPS coordinates, are forbidden.

 Video streaming, gaming and using apps for anything other than navigation are against the law for drivers.
 Teenagers cannot use their phones, even in hands-free mode, when driving.